SPAROntologies/sparontologies.github.io/lighttpd/README.md

 1. install `flup` via pip (necessary for running lighttpd)
 1. copy the lighttpd.conf file in /etc/lighttpd;
 1. copy the conf-available/10-fastcgi.conf in /etc/lightpd/conf-available;
-1. enable the fastcgi by calling `lighttpd-enable-mod fastcgi`;
+1. enable the fastcgi by calling `lighttpd-enable-mod fastcgi-spar`;
 1. make executable (permission 755) all the directories that are accessed by the web.py application used, and readable the files they contain that are used by the same application;
+1. make the file sparontologies_log.txt writable to the group "www-data";
 1. create an empty file for the socket in `tmp` and assign it to www-data: `touch /tmp/fastcgi.socket-0; chown www-data:www-data /tmp/fastcgi.socket-0`
 1. run the server by calling `/etc/init.d/lighttpd start`.